 In other words, you must document which person is responsible for each of the different requirements.
 The same person could be responsible for many or all of these.

 This is aimed at fostering a best security practices culture in your business.
-It also makes things simpler if you have an incident, because your teams should know who is going to do what, like an incident playbook.
+It also makes things simpler if you have an incident, because your teams should know who is going to do what.
 It’ll also provide guidance for auditors, should you be audited.

 The Big-Ticket Changes